Table of Contents

 - Built great relationships, made her net game more interesting, and got better at transitioning.

 - Doubles success helped singles by improving court awareness and touch.
+Her long-time partnership with Coco Gauff elevated her net instincts, decision-making, and confidence during high-pressure doubles situations.

 Why these milestones matter: